yoanastamenova/yoanastamenova/README.md

 # Hey, I'm Yoana 👋🏽
 I am on my way to become a Full Stack developer, based in Valencia and currently learning all I can at GeeksHubs Academy.
+Please keep in mind that most of the technologies listed below are the ones that I am currently learning.
+Thank you for visiting my page!

 ## 📦 Toolbox